bschulz81/hyperbolicfitdll/README.md

 // backslash is a parameter that can contain the focuser backslash in steps.
 The best focus position is corrected with respect to this backslash.
 If you already have taken account of
-// the focuser backslash, for example by setting a suitable overshoor or a final_inwards_movement in APT or a different software or hardware correction of the backslash, set this parameter to 0
+// the focuser backslash, for example by setting a suitable overshoot or a final_inwards_movement in APT or a different software or hardware correction of the backslash, set this parameter to 0

 // scale is a parameter of the type double that specifies the size of the interval of motor positions where the best focusposition is searched for.